-One of the most difficult challenges to face when recovering from an eating disorder are body-related comments.
-Even if you think the comments are harmless or in-line with what may be considered a compliment; the truth is that even compliments can be upsetting or triggering.
+One of the most difficult challenges to face when recovering from an eating disorder is body-related comments.
+Even if you think the comments are harmless or in line with what may be considered a compliment; the truth is that even compliments can be upsetting or triggering.

 Comments like these, at their best, were upsetting and anxiety-provoking, and at their worst, triggered my mind and endorsed the outcomes of my disordered behaviours.

 Body comments not directed towards me had similarly harmful outcomes.
 Overhearing comments about other people’s bodies — how much they hated or loved them — or weight — how much they’d lost or hoped to lose — brought on its own anxiety and triggers.
 Even though the people may not have been talking about me, it was still difficult to not take the conversation and internalize it.